Item bank: Item banking software

 Because an item bank is essentially a simple database, it can be stored in database software or even a spreadsheet such as Microsoft Excel.
-However, there are several dozen commercially-available software programs specifically designed for item banking.
+However, there are several dozen commercially available software programs specifically designed for item banking.
 The advantages that these provide are related to assessment.
 For example, items are presented on the computer screen as they would appear to a test examinee, and item response theory parameters can be translated into item response functions or information functions.
 Additionally, there are functionalities for publication, such as formatting a set of items to be printed as a paper-and-pencil test.

 Some item banks also have test administration functionalities, such as being able to deliver e-assessment or process "bubble" answer sheets.

+Examples

+In India the popular question bank is Oswaal Question Bank which covers all Indian board and competitive exam such as CBSE, CISCE, Pre-university course- State board and JEE, NEET, CLAT and CUET.